Tagadom launches awaited conference to end Sudan war

 “So far, 450 participants have arrived, and it is expected that the number will reach 550 tomorrow out of a total of 600 participants,” he confirmed, noting the presence of observer delegations from the Sudan People’s Liberation Movement-North faction (SPLM-N), and the Popular Congress Party (PCP).

-Tagadom includes political and civil entities and resistance committees that reject the ongoing war in Sudan, with its leadership body headed by Abdalla Hamdok, the former prime minister of Sudan.
-The Forces for Freedom and Change (FFC) is considered the main movement in Tagadom.
+Tagadom includes political and civil society groups that reject the ongoing war in Sudan, with its leadership body headed by Abdalla Hamdok, the prime minister of Sudan for two years after the ousting of President Omar Al Bashir.
+The Forces for Freedom and Change (FFC) alliance is considered the main member of Tagadom.

 In his opening address, Hamdok called on both sides of the war to cease hostilities immediately.
 He urged the international community to pressure the conflicting parties to return to negotiations with an integrated vision for a solution, aiming to restore the path of transition and achieve peace, justice, and democracy.